What if Your Training Center Was Also a Coach?

 Using virtual reality to recreate real-world scenarios is an incredibly flexible, economical way to prepare fighters better and faster.
 Simulations can be changed as needed while recording a fighter’s various areas of performance to provide real-time feedback.
 Current simulations are limited in scope, can’t easily be changed out, and require critical time and supervision for students to train.
 Additionally, students are limited in how often they can use these facilities.
 With virtual technology that provides immediate feedback, students can train whenever and how often they need to, without requiring a commander to be present.

 A Different Perspective on Integration

 Physical and mental performance are all critical factors in creating the best fighters.
 Just as important are how people use space and technology in order to work optimally together.
-We see the bigger picture—the whole picture, from the tiniest yet crucial details, to the end goals of an entire base—and design customized solutions that integrate the physical space with tailored technology to meet the specific needs of your cadets and coaches.
+We see the bigger picture—the whole picture, from the tiniest yet crucial details, to the end goals of an entire unit—and design customized solutions that integrate the physical space with tailored technology to meet the specific needs of your cadets and coaches.

-Our Omega onstruction process begins with looking at the end goals of the space, and uses immersive design to design a space that aligns these goals.
+Our Omega construction process begins with looking at the end goals of the space, and uses immersive design to design a space that aligns these goals.
 Through our agile construction process, we use the latest modular technology to implement the plan in less time using much fewer resources and labor than traditional construction.
 Once construction is over, we make sure each project can pivot to meet ever-changing needs and that you continue to maximize the value of your facility.